Roanoke–Blacksburg Regional Airport: Terminal

-The terminal was designed by the Charlotte-based architectural firm Odell Associates and was built to serve as a replacement for the 1953 terminal, which was demolished in 2005.
+The terminal was designed by the Charlotte-based architectural firm Odell Associates and was built to replace the 1953 terminal, which was demolished in 2005.
 Construction of the terminal commenced in 1987, and it opened in October 1989 at a final cost of $25 million.
 The Y-shaped building features a front of blue-tinted, reflecting glass with exposed white triangular tube steel trusses.
-The lobby interior includes an arched brick wall leading out into a central plaza and front courtyard at the main entrance.
+The lobby interior includes an arched brick wall leading into a central plaza and a front courtyard at the main entrance.
 The terminal was constructed to handle passengers expected through the year 2010, with a design that allows for expansion when warranted.
 Outside the terminal is an abstract, steel sculpture by New York artist Albert Paley entitled Aurora.
-Installed in October 1990, the sculpture is 21 ft feet in height.
+Installed in October 1990, the sculpture is 21 ft feet tall.

 Landside facilities, or the facilities outside the TSA security checkpoint, include check-in, car rental, baggage claim and a taxi hire.
-The upper-level has a small cafe and newsstand.
-The upper-level Airside, or the facilities located inside the TSA security checkpoint, has seven gates (Gates 1–6 and 5A), and a small cafe area.
+The upper level has a small cafe and newsstand.
+The upper-level Airside, or the facilities located inside the TSA security checkpoint, has seven gates (Gates 1–6 and 5A) and a small cafe area.
 The entire terminal has been a free Wi-Fi hotspot since April 2, 2003.

-The terminal was designed to allow expansion, and there has been talk of an expansion in the near future, though plans have yet to be announced.
+The terminal was designed to allow expansion, and there has been talk of an expansion shortly, though plans have yet to be announced.
 With gate space being used to capacity at peak times, there is little capacity for new flights unless they operate at off-peak times.

 Runways

 Roanoke Regional Airport has a pair of runways; The longer is 6800 ft x 150 ft, and the other is 5810 ft x 150 ft.

 An expansion to Runway 6/24 was envisioned in the 1970s.
 Expansion was delayed until the early 1980s while a proposed new regional airport serving Roanoke, Lynchburg and Martinsville, to be built in Bedford County, was evaluated.
 When this proposal was scrapped, the runway expansion was completed in 1985 and 900 ft was added to its east end.

 The expansion included a tunnel beneath Runway 06/24 on Virginia State Route 118.
-Completed between 1983 and 1985, it is maintained by the Roanoke Regional Airport Commission.
+Completed between 1983 and 1985, the Roanoke Regional Airport Commission maintains it.
 The most recent runway refurbishment was completed in 2002, in addition to the relocating one of the taxiways to prevent runway incursions.

 Due to the size and layout of its runways, the airport has been rated among the top ten airports within usable distance of Andrews Air Force Base for training pilots in the 89th Operations Group.
 This group is responsible for piloting Air Force One as the Special Air Mission fleet for the President of the United States.